 The directors shall adhere to the Company's policy on trading in securities of the Company and to specific guidance provided by the Secretary as to periods when directors should refrain from trading in the Company's securities.
-Annually, each director shall sign the Company's Insider Trading Policy then in effect.
 The Insider Trading Policy strictly prohibits directors from engaging in or trading any publicly-traded puts, calls or other derivative instruments involving the Company's securities, as well as holding Dollar Tree stock in a margin account.